Medically reviewed by Kristin Hall, FNP

-Currently, the most commonly reported side effects of Propecia are sexual issues such as erectile dysfunction (ED), ejaculation disorder (a decreased volume of ejaculate) and a reduced interest in sex.
+Currently, the most common side effects of Propecia are sexual issues such as erectile dysfunction (ED), ejaculation disorder (a decreased volume of ejaculate, the amount of semen) and a reduced interest in sex.

 Although uncommon, other adverse effects have been reported with Proscar, which contains a higher-strength version of finasteride used to treat prostate enlargement.

-These side effects include male breast growth (gynecomastia) and breast tenderness or pain.
-Finasteride has sometimes been linked with testicular pain and depression, as well.
+These side effects are male breast growth (gynecomastia) and breast tenderness or pain, which could create a male breast cancer risk.
+Finasteride has sometimes been linked with testicular pain, depression, and infertility, as well.